pmPartch/MapReduce-tutorial/README.md

   5. hadoop com.sun.tools.javac.Main WordCount.java -d build
   6. jar -cvf WordCount.jar -C build/ ./
   7. test the result (as in the assignment and note change in case) by typeing: hadoop jar WordCount.jar WordCount
 1. same as original instruction
 2. create two files in your current directory (no need to with them elsewhere):
-   1.  echo "Hello world in HDFS" > testfile1
+  *  echo "Hello world in HDFS" > testfile1
-   2.  echo "Hadoop word count example in HDFS" > testfile2
+  *  echo "Hadoop word count example in HDFS" > testfile2
 1. create a directory for the input to MapReduce on HDFS by typing (_either_ of the folloing will work)
-   1. hdfs dfs -mkdir -p testmr/input
+  * hdfs dfs -mkdir -p testmr/input
-   2. hadoop fs -mkdir -p testmr/input
+  * hadoop fs -mkdir -p testmr/input
 1. copy these two files to HDFS by typing (either of the next lines will work)
-   1. hdfs dfs -put testfile* testmr/input
+  * hdfs dfs -put testfile* testmr/input
-   2. hadoop fs -put testfile* testmr/input
+  * hadoop fs -put testfile* testmr/input
 1. run the MapReduce program on the input files: hadoop jar WordCount.jar wordcount testmr/input testmr/output
 2. if successful, you can list the output files: hdfs dfs -ls testmr/output
 3. check the output: hdfs dfs -cat testmr/output/part*
 4. put the output in a location.
 Now we will do this using the browser interface, since we need to get this part* file off the HDFS and onto your local machine.
 So follow these steps:
-   1.
+  * xxx